mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/job-support/cl-program.md

 ### ResetAttentionProgram()

-Resets the attention program settings to the previous invocation level
+Resets the attention program settings to the previous invocation level.

 ```cs
 ResetAttentionProgram();